ACS-Storage-Group/FlexRaft-Code/README.md

   ```

   * ``--conf``: specify the path to the configuration file.
-  * ``--id``: The identifier of this client, this parameter is useless and can be omitted.
+  * ``--id``: The identifier of this client, this parameter is useless and can be ignored.
   * ``--size``: specify the size of each key-value pair.
 The format is like "4K", "2M".
   * ``--write_num``: specify the number of *Put* requests to send.